Fred Doelling

-Fred Frank Doelling (born September 27, 1938 in Valparaiso, Indiana) is a former American football safety in the National Football League for the Dallas Cowboys.
-He played college football at the University of Pennsylvania.
+Fred Frank Doelling (born September 27, 1938, in Valparaiso, Indiana) is an American former professional football player who was a safety for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Penn Quakers.
+He was inducted into the Penn Athletics Hall of Fame as part of the 2003 class.

 Early years

 Doelling attended Valparaiso High School.
 He accepted a football scholarship from the University of Pennsylvania.

 He was a two-way player, who also played on special teams.
 Known for his speed, he was a starter and the leading team rusher in three consecutive seasons.
 As a sophomore, he recorded 97 carries for 511 yards and one touchdown.

 As a junior, he was limited with leg injuries, recording 78 carries for 340 rushing yards and 3 touchdowns.

 As a senior, he tallied 133 carries for 707 yards (5.3-yard avg.) and 7 touchdowns.
 He registered 3 interceptions on defense, while helping lead his school to its first-ever Ivy League title.
 He ended his college eligibility with school records of 1,558 rushing yards on 305 carries for an average of 5 yards per carry.
 He played in the Chicago College All-Star Game.

 In 2003, he was inducted into the Penn Athletics Hall of Fame.